NattyNarwhal/Colours/README.md

 * Organize colours into palettes
     * Natively operates on [GIMP](http://gimp.org) palettes, imports/exports Photoshop palettes

-## Structure

-* `Colours.Core` - The shared backend for any frontend.
-    * App objects - classes only really useful for building a frontend.
-    	* `AppArgParser.cs` - A primitive getopt-like parser, used to pass parameters for init on platforms that support passing arguments to Main.
-    	* `AppController.cs`  - The application's logic, the "C" in MVC.
-A frontend will have this.
-    		* Events are fired whenever the result changes.
-However, for your initializing in your view, initialize the object, hook up the event, and fire your handler manually, as the first event was fired before could handle it.
-            * You'll also need to modify `GetSchemeResults` if you do need to add a scheme type.
-        * `AppInitState.cs` - Represents state used to initialize an app.
-        * `AppPaletteController.cs` - An application controller for the palette management half.
-        * `AppPalUndo.cs` - Encapsulates the palette undo state of the palette part of the app.
-        * `AppState.cs` - Encapsulates the mixer part of the app's state, mostly for undo/redo.
-    	* `HtmlProofGenerator.cs` - Makes an HTML page with a colour listing on it.
-    		* This has room for improvement - maybe multiple listings?
-    * Mixing objects - Contains functions for blending and mixing operations on colours.
-        * `Blend.cs` - Gets colours between two colours by blending them together..
-	    * `Schemer.cs`
-		    * *Schemer* - Generates colour schemes.
-		    * *SchemeType* - An enum to correspond with `Schemer`.
-Note that applications depend on the ordering of it, at least for now.
-    * Model objects - classes that handle the core data types and utility libraries for them.
-These are usable even if you aren't interested in developing a frontend.
-	    * `ColorUtils.cs` - Shared functions useful for converting colours.
-	    * `HsvColor.cs` - Represents a colour in Hue/Saturation/Value forms.
-        * `RgbColor.cs` - Represents a colour in Red/Green/Blue forms.
-This object intended for wrapping into your framework's native color type.
-    * Palette objects - classes that handle palettes and conversions between palette formats.
-        * `AcoConverter.cs` - Converts to and from Photoshop color swatches and Palette objects.
-        * `Palette.cs` - Represents a colour palette, using the GIMP format.
-        * `PaletteColor.cs` - Represents a colour in a palette.
-* `Colours.Gtk` - A Unix/Linux frontend using GTK#.
-    * `BlendDialog.cs` - A dialog to mix two colours together.
-	* `ConfigParser.cs` - Parses a config file.
-Extremely basic.
-	* `GdkWrapper.cs` - Converts to and from GDK and Core abstract objects.
-	* `MainWindow.cs` - The view itself.
-	* `Program.cs` - Init.
-    * `PropertiesDialog.cs` - A dialog to manipulate the metadata of palettes.
-* `Colours.Windows` - A Windows frontend using `System.Windows.Forms`.
-    * `AboutForm.cs` - An about form.
-    * `BlendDialog.cs` - A dialog to mix two colours together.
-	* `ColorButton.cs` - A button that takes on a Color/HsvColor.
-		* There's room for improvement on this.
-It really depends on how much logic you want to move from the Controller-View sync, and if you want to use a button as the primary colour picker.
-	* `ColorList.cs` - A hack of a class for serializing a ColorDialog's custom pallette for settings.
-    * `EyedropperForm.cs` - Picks colours from off the screen.
-    * `GdiWrapper.cs` - Converts to and from GDI+ and Core abstract objects.
-	* `MainForm.cs` - The view itself.
-    * `PalettePropertiesForm.cs` - A dialog to manipulate the metadata of palettes.
-	* `Program.cs` - Init.
-    * `RenderColorIcon.cs` - Creates 16px icons to represent a colour.

 ## Similar programs

 I won't deny inspiration ;)